 You can also visit Stay in Singapore, a dedicated hotel-booking website for Singapore.

-The diversity of Singapore can be very well tasted in its local food.
+The diversity of Singapore can be very well sampled in its local food.
 The street food scene in Singapore has evolved over time.

 Though hubby and mini-me love non-vegetarian, they stick to vegetarian food while traveling to give me company.
 We only tried the vegetarian food in Singapore.